-On our website, you can find a number of tools to help victims understand the possible range of the settlement value for their claim.
-Looking at variables such as statistics for the average trial or settlement value for the same type of accident, or better yet the same type of injury, may provide helpful examples.
+On our website, you can find a number of tools to help victims understand the possible range of the settlement value for their claims.
+Looking at variables such as statistics for the average trial or settlement value for the same type of accident, or better yet, the same type of injury, may provide helpful examples.

 Listed below are samples of settlements and verdicts involving Swift Trucking accidents.
 Although claims that have a similar injury type are typically more indicative of your potential settlement value, cases involving the same defendant may give you a feel for how settlement value can vary depending on the jurisdiction, the severity of the injuries, and the economic loss caused by the injuries or death.

-- 2019, Kansas $23,500,000 Verdict: Swift driver was high on meth when she backed her truck out into oncoming traffic causing a collision with another truck that severely injury the driver and killed a passenger.
-Discovery revealed that the Swift driver lacked the experience; qualifications and training to safely operate her rig.
+- 2019, Kansas $23,500,000 Verdict: Swift driver was high on meth when she backed her truck out into oncoming traffic, causing a collision with another truck that severely injured the driver and killed a passenger.
+Discovery revealed that the Swift driver lacked the experience; qualifications, and training to safely operate her rig.
 The jury deliberated 6 hours and came back with one of the largest personal injury verdicts in Kansas history.
 The verdict was subsequently affirmed on appeal.